D0nni387/Fragile_Art/README.md

 - As a visitor i want to be able to purchase items that i like.
 - As a visitor i want to be able to shop with confidence and pay with my card directly not through a third party site.
 - As a visitor i want to be able to contact the artist to discuss my own projects.
-- As a visitor and potential client i want to be able to see their past collection of works and clients
+- As a visitor and potential client i want to be able to see their past collection of works and clients.
-- As a visitor i want to be able to find social media links so i can follow the artists latest works
+- As a visitor i want to be able to find social media links so i can follow the artists latest works.
+- As an Admin i want to be able to add products easily.
+- As an Admin i want to be able to manage orders in a simple and easy manner.
+- As an Admin i want to be able to upload to my portfolio easily.

 ### Design Choices